Elbsides/www/2024/index.markdown

 Speakers: [Michael Helwig](#michael-helwig), [Álvaro Martínez](#alvaro-martinez)

 With an increasing number of high and critical security vulnerabilities being disclosed each year, it is a constant challenge for developers and project teams to respond quickly to serious vulnerabilities in their code base and projects.
 Often there is no structured process in place to deal with the issues and a decision needs to be made quickly.
 What can you do?

+In this presentation we will explore different approaches to quickly analyze vulnerabilities and estimate the potential impact in your specific context.
+CVSS scoring is often used as a first step in prioritization, but what is CVSS?
+Thanks to artificial intelligence, we now have EPSS scoring to help us prioritize, but does it really improve our situation?
+Ultimately, you have to take your architecture and technical context into account to come to the right conclusion?
+For this we will take a look at Cyber Kill Chains and how they can be used for this purpose.

+The goal of this presentation is to give developers practical insight into the vulnerability analysis process and to provide them with ideas and tools they can use when the next vulnerability appears.

 ## Detection And Response for Linux without EDR